 Your heating and cooling systems use a lot of gas and electricity in your home.
 Therefore, improving their efficiency can reduce your bills substantially and net you a tax credit.

-- Advanced Main Air Circulating Fan: Get a $50 credit for purchasing a fan to more efficiently move air through your furnace and duct system.
+- Advanced Main Air Circulating Fan: Get up to a $50 credit for purchasing a fan to more efficiently move air through your furnace and duct system.

-- Air Source Heat Pump: A popular option in moderate climates, this system moves air between the outside and inside of your home to heat it in the winter and cool it in the summer.
+- Electric Heat Pump: A popular option in moderate climates, this system moves air between the outside and inside of your home to heat it in the winter and cool it in the summer.
 It’s up to four times more efficient than a regular HVAC system and costs a lot less.
-You can get a credit of up to $300 for purchasing a system.
+You can get a credit of up to $300 for purchasing and installing a system.

-- Central Air Conditioning Systems: If you do not live in a moderate climate, you can still purchase an energy-efficient central air system and get up to a $300 credit based off its cost.
+- Central Air Conditioning Systems: If you do not live in a moderate climate, you can still purchase an energy-efficient central air system and get up to a $300 credit based off its cost, including installation.
 Your HVAC contractor can provide a certification stating whether your system qualifies.

-- Gas, Propane, or Oil Furnace, or Hot Water Boiler: If you purchase an energy-efficient furnace or hot water boiler, you’re eligible to get a credit of up to $150 based off its cost.
+- Gas, Propane, or Oil Furnace, or Hot Water Boiler: If you purchase an energy-efficient furnace or hot water boiler, you’re eligible to get a credit of up to $150 based off its cost, including installation.

 - Biomass Stoves: Before the green movement, these were more commonly called “wood stoves.”
 However, you can now also purchase models that burn plant fibers, agricultural waste, and other items that were formerly headed for the dump.
 You can get a $300 tax credit on the cost of purchasing a new stove, as long as its thermal efficiency rating is at least 75%.

-It’s a win-win situation when you realize that saving the environment call also help you save money.
+It’s a win-win situation when you realize that saving the environment and lowering your bills can also help you save money.
 When you upgrade your home, go the energy-efficient route to reduce energy bills and your taxes.
-Don’t forget to check with the salesman to make sure you buy the correct equipment to qualify for available tax credits.
+Don’t forget to check with the salesperson to make sure you buy the correct equipment to qualify for available tax credits.

 Did you make any energy-efficient home improvements this year?
 Which credits are you claiming?